Young girl learning how to speak

 Many speech and language disorder treatments focus on symptoms without targeting the cause.
 Learning more about genetic and other underlying causes will help identify who may be at risk and allow more targeted language and speech therapies.

-Murdoch Children’s Research Institute leads The Centre of Research Excellence in Speech and Language, an international collaboration of experts that aims to identify and understand the causes of developmental language disorders and develop therapies.
+Murdoch Children’s Research Institute (MCRI) led the Centre of Research Excellence in Speech and Language, an international collaboration of experts that aimed to identify and understand the causes of developmental language disorders and develop therapies.
 In the future, blood or saliva tests may detect genes responsible for some speech disorders, ensuring earlier diagnosis and targeted intervention.

-Our genetics of stuttering speech study is the world’s largest survey of the impact of stuttering disorder, recruiting 3,000 adults and children who stutter from Australia and New Zealand.
-It also aims to pinpoint genes that predispose to stuttering.
-Initial findings of the first 1,000 participants show that half report a family history of stuttering.
+Our Genetics of Stuttering speech study is the world’s largest survey of the impact of stuttering disorder, recruiting 3,000 adults and children who stutter from Australia and New Zealand.
+It also aims to pinpoint genes that predispose people to stuttering.
+Initial findings from the first 1,000 participants show that half report a family history of stuttering.

 Our genetics of speech disorders study is researching genetic causes by recruiting children and adults with severe speech disorders including childhood apraxia.
 Pinpointing which genes are responsible may lead to more targeted treatments.